apioo/psx-api/README.md

 ### Framework

-If you want to integrate this library into your framework you can implement a `ListingInterface`.
-A listing basically knows every API endpoint of your framework and returns a `SpecificationInterface`.
-The listing is then also used at our commands to generate an OpenAPI specification or the client SDK.

 You can use PHP attributes to describe the structure of your endpoints.
-The parser looks at the provided class and builds a specification based on the provided attributes.
-Most likely you want to add those attributes to your controller class.
+You can then use the attribute parser (`PSX\Api\Parser\Attribute`) to automatically generate a specification for your controller.
 A controller class could then look like:

 ```php
 <?php